-Fasten the panel clips to the wall using the appropriate fasteners.
-Metal Design Systems, Inc. recommends a minimum #12, 300 series stainless steel self-tapping fasteners for applications into steel or aluminum #12, 300 series stainless steel T17 point fasteners for wood substrates.
+Make final adjustments to align the centerline marks and the layout lines and fasten extrusions to the wall.
+Drill clear holes in the extrusion at the witness groove that will align with the structural support framing.
+Fasten the extrusion to the wall using the appropriate fasteners and spacing (Figure 15).
+Metal Design Systems, Inc. recommends a minimum #12, 300 series stainless steel self-tapping fasteners for applications into steel or aluminum and #12, 300 series stainless steel T17 point fasteners for wood substrates.
 The recommended maximum spacing is 16" on center.
-Please reference the specific project details for fastener type and spacing requirements.
-If the system is applied over a gypsum sheathing substrate, ensure that the fasteners are of sufficient length to properly engage the structural framing members.
-Selfdrilling/self-tapping fasteners require a minimum of 3 fully formed threats extending beyond the back of the metal, and wood screws require a minimum of 1" penetration.
-Shim panel clips as required to ensure a flat and true panel face.
-Repeat steps for prepping panels, installing clips, and fastening panels to the wall until complete (Figure 17).
-Figure 17
+Please reference the project specific details for fastener type and spacing requirements.
+If the system is applied over a gypsum sheathing substrate, ensure the fasteners are of sufficient length to properly engage the structural framing members.
+Self-drilling/self-tapping fasteners require a minimum of 3 fully formed threads extending beyond the back of the metal, and wood screws require a minimum of 1" penetration Shim extrusions as required to ensure a flat and true panel face.
+After the extrusion has been secured to the wall, the temporary wedges that secured the extrusion to the panel can be removed.
+Repeat steps for setting perimeter extrusions, prepping panels for install, temporarily securing field extrusions to leading edges of panels, and fastening extrusions to the wall until complete (Figure 21).
+Figure 21